 Images of Peru have circulated and recirculated until hardening into stale cliché.
 Peru, in my mind, was Cusco tucked away in the snow-capped Andes, baby-toting cholita women in bowler hats, and Machu Picchu.

 That face of Peru eluded me until the very end.
 The Peru I experienced was a vast coastal desert of fuming volcanos, palm-fringed oases, gaping canyons, condors, hairless dogs, and weathered pyramids.
 For me, Peru was the luxury and comfort of Miraflores, the maddening chaos of Chiclayo, the thick nostalgia of Arequipa.
-And then, there was Cusco.
+And then, finally, there was Cusco.

 Few tourists make it to Peru’s northern half, and when they do, it’s usually to hit the beaches of Mancora or Tumbes.
 I visited two cities cities in this region on my way south to Lima.
 One was worth my time, and one was not.